-Present S Operating Effective training programme in place that is includes initial and irecurrent training.
+Present Suitable Operating Effective There is an SMS training programme in place that includes initial and recurrent training.
 The training covers individual safety duties (including roles, responsibilities, and accountabilities) and how the organisation's SMS operates.
 Training material and methodology are adapted to the audience and include human factors.
 All staff requiring training are identified.
 The SMS training programme is delivering appropriate training to the different staff in the organisation and is being delivered by competent personnel.
 SMS training is evaluated for all aspects (learning objectives, content, teaching methods and styles, tests, etc.) and is linked to the competency assessment.
 Training is routinely reviewed to take feedback from different sources into consideration.

-Element 4.1: Training and education Evaluation tors of compliance erformance Р s 0 E How it is achieved Comments 4.1.4 There is a process that evaluates the individual's competence and takes appropriate remedial action when necessary.
+Element 4.1 Trai ining and edu cation Eval luati on tors of compliance erformance P s 0 E How it is achieved Comments 4.1.4 There is a process that evaluates the individual's competence and takes appropriate remedial action when necessary.
 4.1.5 The competence of trainers is defined and assessed, and appropriate remedial action taken when necessary.